YousefMTaha/Ecommerce-Web-Project/README.md

 - Error Handling:
   * Implement basic error handling to display informative error messages to users when something goes wrong.
   * Handle common error scenarios like network failures, invalid inputs, or server errors gracefully.

-## BE Features

-- User Registration and Authentication: Provide users with the ability to create accounts and log in securely and update his info.
-- Product Catalog Management: Ability to add, update and remove products with details like name, description, price, and images.
-- Category,Subcategory Catalog Management: Ability to add, update, and remove category , Subcategory with details like name  and images.
-- Brand Catalog Management: Ability to add, update, and remove Brands with details like name and images.
-- Coupon Catalog Management: Ability to add, update, and remove Coupons with details like code , expire date , no of uses per user(the no of times that allow user to use the copoun ) and the total user (max user can use this copoun).
-- Shopping Cart: Allow users to add items to their cart, view the cart, manage the quantity of the product, delete product from cart , and proceed to checkout.
-- Checkout Process: Smooth and secure checkout process with various payment options ("Cash" - "Card (Stripe Gateway)").
-- Order Management: Ability to view and manage orders, update order status, send order confirmations, and issue refunds (using stripe) if necessary.
-- Inventory Management: Track product availability, manage stock levels, and provide alerts for low stock.
-- Customer Reviews and Ratings: Enable customers to leave reviews and ratings for products, helping other users make informed purchase decisions.
-- Promotions and Discounts: Ability to run promotional campaigns, apply discounts, offer coupons, and track their effectiveness.